primaryodors/primarydock/README.md

 `make code` to just build the code and run only the molecule interaction test.
 This test is important to the function of PrimaryDock because any change to the code that causes it to fail, means the docking functionality will be impaired.

 The application will require 3D maps of your target receptor(s) in PDB format.
-Please note that PrimaryDock does not currently hydrogenate PDB models that do not include hydrogen atoms, so if your model contains heavy atoms only, the accuracy of docking results may be severely compromised.
+If your model contains heavy atoms only, the accuracy of docking results may be severely compromised.
+Fortunately, PrimaryDock can hydrogenate PDBs automatically during docking, or you can use Pepteditor to hydrogenate them manually.
 PDBs for human olfactory receptors are provided in the pdbs folder for olfactory docking.
-They have been modified from the PDBs available at the GPCR-I-TASSER website: https://zhanggroup.org/GPCR-I-TASSER/
+They have been modified from the PDBs available from AlphaFold.

 It will also be necessary to obtain 3D models of your ligand(s).
 Currently, only SDF format is supported.
 SDFs can be obtained a few different ways: